yamato53/Web-Development-Roadmap/README.md

 - [Codecademy CSS](https://www.codecademy.com/learn/learn-css)

-After you’ve finished that, do this short series of tutorials, as they do a great job laying out how HTML and CSS link together to build a good looking webpage.
-Aside from teaching core knowledge, they go over a lot of website best practices and other dos and don’ts.
+After you’ve finished with Codecademy's tutorials, head on over to this short series of tutorials.
+They do a great job laying out how HTML and CSS link together.
+Aside from teaching great fundamental skills, they go over a lot of website best practices and other dos and don’ts that will save you from many common mistakes beginner devs make.

 - [Interneting is Hard](https://internetingishard.com/html-and-css/)